 - Single patient rooms with space for family and support persons to stay overnight.
 Minimize infections and maximize privacy

 - Seniors-friendly campus layout

 - New technologies and state-of-the-art spaces, including digital way-finding to allow easy navigation around the campus, automated patient check-ins and online patient scheduling

 - Outdoor and other spaces for wellness & rejuvenation

-- Sacred spaces (All Nations Sacred Space, meditation spaces, chapel)
+- Sacred spaces (All Nations Sacred Space, therapy roof gardens, chapel)

 - Public art, incorporating Indigenous perspectives into campus design.